bpaquet/aerodis/README.md

 ## Tests

 Aerodis has been heavily tested with a PHP application.
 It should work from any language.
-Please feel free to open issue if you discover problems.
+Please feel free to open an issue if you discover problems.

 Tests are only integration tests, and are written in PHP.

-## Not documented functions
+## undocumented functions

 * Statsd statistics
 * Write back